The Duchess (film)

-The Duchess is a 2008 historical drama film directed by Saul Dibb.
-It is based on Amanda Foreman's biography of the late 18th-century English aristocrat Georgiana Cavendish, Duchess of Devonshire.
-She was an ancestor of Diana, Princess of Wales, where the quote ‘There were three people in her marriage’ in the promotional poster comes from.
-It was released in September 2008 in the United Kingdom.
-The film won the Academy Award for Best Costume Design, and was nominated for Best Art Direction.
+The Duchess is a 2008 historical drama film directed by Saul Dibb, who co-wrote the screenplay with Jeffrey Hatcher and Anders Thomas Jensen, based on the 1998 book Georgiana, Duchess of Devonshire by Amanda Foreman, about the late 18th-century English aristocrat Georgiana Cavendish, Duchess of Devonshire.
+She was a distant relation of Diana, Princess of Wales, where the quote "There were three people in her marriage" in the promotional poster comes from.
+The Duchess was the older sister of Lady Diana's great-great-great-grandfather, George Spencer, 2nd Earl Spencer.

+The Duchess was released on 5 September 2008 in the United Kingdom.
+The film received generally positive reviews from critics.
+It won the Best Costume Design and was nominated for Best Art Direction at the 81st Academy Awards.